LazaUK/AOAI-ProtectedStorage-SDKv1/README.md

     return response
 ```

-Executing all 3 steps in a sequence should produce an output similar to this:
+Executing all 3 steps above in a sequence should produce an output similar to this:
 ``` JSON
 Step 1 - Authenticating with Azure Blob Storage: https://lazizaoaistorage.blob.core.windows.net.
 Step 2 - Downloading blob: mslogo.png.